kkaur89/SEI-Project-Three/README.md

 I also spent this day working with another member of the group, to render each day separately in the daily itinerary.
 The correct places were showing but they were taking up the whole screen.
 The intention was to use a carousel, but because of the way the data was set up this was not possible.
 A solution was to add a button for each day of the tour.
 With lots of conditional rendering, and filters on the GET request we were able only render the amount of buttons depending on the duration of that package, and also only render the activity for the day selected, with Day 1 being the default.

 The last day was mainly spent seeding the database with all the places, as prior to this we only had two pacakges with full data sets.

+## Bugs

+- Currently the 7th and 8th package are not rendering, but were at the time of submission.
+- For the package page, not all packages render the correct amount of buttons.